 About

-We are an Estonian railway company – we transport goods, maintain and repair rolling stock, and build locomotives.
+We are an Estonian capital based railway company with international reach – we transport goods, maintain and repair rolling stock, and build locomotives.
 Our focus and strength is the railway – we have been operating in this industry for over 150 years.
 We are reliable and proactive – we look towards the future together with our clients and we stand for the realisation of innovation.

 We believe in a cleaner and safer future and we know that we can play a role in this with our actions.
 Our goal is to bring goods from Estonian roads to railways, because freight transport by rail consumes 4 times less fuel, emits 6 times less carbon dioxide and is 28 times safer than road transport.
 One freight train carries more goods than 100 trucks!